open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>the address from which documents relating to the procurement may be requested.</td>
         <td markdown=1>

-* If the address has been entered in section VII:2(a), discard
+* If the address has been entered in Article VII:2(a), discard
-* Else, follow the guidance for section VII:2(a)
+* Else, follow the guidance for Article VII:2(a)

 If possible, enter the URL, type, description and other properties of *documents relating to the procurement* in `tender/documents`.
 </td>